 It’s allegedly Riviera Maya’s last ‘untouched’ beach.
 To add to the fairytale, the land and cute whitewashed house on it was once owned by an Italian duchess.
 Keen to share it with likeminded dreamers (and to fund her whimsical purchases), she turned it into a hotel.
-In 2014, media mogul Kevin Wendle bought the property, captivated by the sense of exoticism and escapism it offered.
+In 2014, media mogul Kevin Wendle bought the property, captivated by the sense of exoticism and escapism it offered and it became the Hotel Esencia.
 He was also intent on blocking a mega-resort from taking over this stretch of pristine beach.
-He completed an extensive renovation, working with creative geniuses to create a 29-suite getaway.
+So, he completed an extensive renovation, working with creative geniuses to create a 29-suite getaway.

 Our jet-lag waned away as we’re golf-carted through the lush jungle backdrop, having down-paced, checked-in and supped a refreshing herbal tea at reception.
 Along the way, we dodged sun-basking lizards, white peacocks and a handsome member of staff dressed head to toe in white, fussing over the placement of a basket of pillarbox red umbrellas. the clean, white-washed terraces of the suites were accented with electric blue cushions.
 Canary yellow towels rested on white, wooden deckchairs. the detail in design thought that has gone into creating this resort starts to show, as does a love for primary colours.

-Our snow-white suite was gorgeously appointed, with every detail almost moulded into the walls and floor. a Mexican wool tapestry and designer mid-century modern furnishings in earthy tones completed the look.
+Our snow-white suite at the Hotel Esencia was gorgeously appointed, with every detail almost moulded into the walls and floor. a Mexican wool tapestry and designer mid-century modern furnishings in earthy tones completed the look.
 Outside, a plunge pool and gratuitous outdoor shower, completely open to the tropical paradise awaited. the encroaching jungle unfortunately meant that our soaks were never mosquito or leaf-free, but it was all part of the unique Yucatán experience, albeit with a generous helping of chic Malibu thrown in for good measure.

-But the real magic is that the 12 acres of resort is only shared out between what is at most 50 guests, which really gives the sense that we had this wonderland all to ourselves – be it the main house and its designer lounge and library, the beach, two pools, the waterfront eatery, the serene spa and believe it or not, even the very well equipped gym.
-We felt that we really got away from it all in just two days of staying here. if we were to ever own a small luxury hotel, this would definitely be our inspiration.
+But the real magic is that the 12 acres of resort are only shared out between what is at most 50 guests, which really gives the sense that we had this wonderland all to ourselves – be it the main house and its designer lounge and library, the beach, two pools, the waterfront eatery, the serene spa and believe it or not, even the very well equipped gym.
+We felt that we really got away from it all in just two days of staying here. if we were to ever own a small luxury hotel, the Hotel Esencia would definitely be our inspiration.